Storms are part of life in Australia, but you can help to minimise the impact of this volatile weather on your home by following these simple tips*.

 There are also a few simple checks you can do to make sure you’re prepared when a storm hits.
 These are:

-- Checking that your home, contents and car insurance covers are up-to-date and that the amount your assets are insured for is enough to cover them if the worst did happen.
+- Checking that your home and car insurance covers are up-to-date and that the amount your assets are insured for is enough to cover them if the worst did happen.
 You should also check that your building and contents cover includes cover for the clean-up and removal of debris

 - Ensuring you know where the mains supply for your power, water and gas are and most importantly, how to turn them off